jurraca/elixir-templates/README.md

 nix flake init -t github:jurraca/elixir-templates#shell
 ```

-This will import the `flake.nix` template located at `shell/flake.nix` to your current path.
-You can specify which one to import with the `#` at the end of the template repo location, as shown above.
+This will import the `flake.nix` template located at `shell/flake.nix` to your current path, i.e. create `flake.nix`, `flake.lock`, and `shell.nix` files.

+You can specify which template to import with the `#` at the end of the template repo location, as shown above.
 That's the syntax to resolve output attribute paths of a flake in Nix.

 To see what templates are available, run:
 ```